LinkedSoftwareDependencies/Article-Reproducability/content/modules.md

  that can be called in a certain way with a certain set of parameters.
  The *N3.js 0.10.0 Parser* is a component.

-{:.todo}
-I don't like how this line sticks to the listing

 Within this section we will focus on bundles and modules, while components are described more in-depth in the following sections.